open5e/open5e/source/monsters/tome-of-beasts/K/kobolds/kobold-trapsmith.rst

 **Stunner (1/Day).** *Ranged Weapon Attack:* +5 to hit, range 20/60 ft., one target. *Hit:* 5 (1d4 + 3) bludgeoning damage, and the
-target is restrained (escape DC 13).
+target is :ref:`srd:restrained` (escape DC 13).
 While restrained, the target takes 7 (2d6) lightning damage at the start of its turn and falls prone.
 The trapsmith has advantage on the attack roll if the target is wearing metal armor.
 A stunner is a bola made of